How do you pronounce your name?

 How can I get your beer?

 We do bottle releases of the beers that are ready each month.
-Tickets for bottles will be sold online the first Saturday of the month, and the pickup day will be the second Saturday of the month.
+Tickets for bottles will be sold online the first Saturday of the month at noon, and the pickup day will be the second Saturday of the month.
 We will also be on tap at a few locations around GR, and have bottles available at a limited amount of bottle shops in the West Michigan area.
-See the Monthly Releases page for a list of shops that carry our bottles.
+See the Find Our Beer page for a list of shops that carry our bottles.

 Are you hiring?